fivetran/dbt_google_play_source/models/docs.md

 Note: Does not include visits or installs from users who already have your app installed on another device
 {% enddocs %}

+{% docs total_active_subscriptions %}
+The rolling count of active subscriptions of this type in this country.
+{% enddocs %}

+{% docs cancelled_subscriptions %}
+The daily count of cancelled subscriptions.
+{% enddocs %}

+{% docs new_subscriptions %}
+The daily count of newly purchased subscriptions.
+{% enddocs %}

 {% docs country %}
 Two-letter abbreviation of the country where the user’s Google account is registered.
 {% enddocs %}